near/nearcore/SECURITY.md

 ### Rewards platform

 We are using https://gitcoin.co/ to reward tokens.
-Meaning that any security vulnerability that you submit to us will be processed like a general work-item by an external contributor.
+Meaning that every security vulnerability that you submit to us will be processed like a general work-item by an external contributor.
 To receive the reward you would need to register on https://gitcoin.co/ and be able to receive the reward through it.
 Example of a reward for a security vulnerability finding: https://gitcoin.co/issue/near/community/5/4359

 ## Receive Security Updates